The History of Personal Mobility Devices

 But the greatest turning point in the history of reduced mobility was in the year 1974, at the “United Nations Expert Group Meeting on Barrier Free Design”, held in New York.
 It was the official acknowledgement that the removal of physical barriers had to happen, so that people with reduced mobility could fully participate in all aspects of social life, on equal terms.
 It also established the need for educating architects, engineers, urban planners and landscape artists on universal access.

-Evolution of awareness towards people with reduced mobility
+The evolution of an awareness of people with reduced mobility

 Barriers that prevent universal access are everywhere.